Microlensing Black Hole Shadows: Microlensing of a black hole shadow

 It should be noticed that the position angle of $\vv{R}_L(\phi)$ will not always be the same as the position angle ($\phi$) of $\vv{R} $.
 This suggests that the microlensing will also cause a twist along the boundary.
 The angle, say $\phi_L$, formed by $\vv{R}_L(\phi)$ with the positive x-axis can be found by using the components of $\vv{R}_L(\phi)$ along the x-axis and the y-axis as indicated by $R_{L,x}$ and $R_{L,y}$, respectively.
 Hence, the twisted position angle is obtained by,

 Another consequence of microlensing on the shadow would be non-uniform brightness magnification for the various portions of the boundary.
 The magnification in the flux (see eq.~\ref{eq:amp_c}) varies for the point sources across the boundary as a result of the same fact that the angular separation $\beta$ differs for different sites on the boundary.
 Therefore, the non-uniform brightness of the boundary would be a sign of photometric microlensing of the shadow.
+A drawback of using eq.~\ref{eq:amp_c} is in the case of the lens lying on the ring.
+The point source perfectly aligning with the lens will have the magnification to be theoretically infinite, but practically will be limited by the total energy emitted by the point source per unit time and per unit area around the point source, and hence remains finite.
+Although the expression of magnification under the point source approximation blows up for the perfect alignment, the magnification-weighted average angular position of the image (centroid) given by eq.~\ref{eq:thc(phi)}, which is used to calculate the distorted shape of the shadow, will be zero for the point source perfectly aligned with the lens and remains finite for all other values of the lens-source separation.